ingadhoc/sale/sale_exception_require_project/README.rst

 To use this module, you need to:

 #.
-This module add an exception to sale order to required the contract to confirm the sale order.
+This module add an exception to sale order to required the project to confirm the sale order.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot